thetinygoat/imgmin/README.md

 after that run the following command to install the package:

-`go get -v github.com/thetinygoat/gomin`
+`go get -v github.com/thetinygoat/imgmin`

 add the `$GOPATH/bin` directory to your `$PATH` and you are good to go.

 ## Usage

-To use gomin simply cd into the folder containing images and run `$ gomin` and bam! its done.
+To use imgmin simply cd into the folder containing images and run `$ imgmin` and bam! its done.

 ## Config

-the config file can be found in `~/.config/gomin/config.json`.
+the config file can be found in `~/.config/imgmin/config.json`.

 it is a simple json file and can be edited to specify the quality of compression.